 Within months of adopting my first three sons with special needs – each under the age of five, reality hit.
 The road to healthy attachment was going to be long.
 Very long.

-I never envisioned being mental exhausted an hour after waking.
+I never envisioned being mentally exhausted an hour after waking.
 Yet it continued – day after day.

 I was also caught off guard.
 Not everyone would be allies.
 Most wouldn’t understand the ongoing challenges of early childhood trauma, PTSD, Fetal Alcohol Spectrum Disorder and Reactive Attachment Disorder.
 Some would even openly shame my children – insisting spankings would instill a respect for authority.